MicroEJ/docs/VEEPortingGuide/uiFontRenderer.rst

 In other words, the application cannot draw with a custom font.
 This is the most frequent use case, the only one available with MicroUI before version 3.6.

-.. attention:: To select this implementation (to disable the custom font support), the define ``LLUI_FONT_CUSTOM_FORMATS`` must be unset.
+.. attention:: To select this implementation (to disable the custom font support), the define ``UI_FEATURE_FONT_CUSTOM_FORMATS`` must be unset.

 The font drawing is similar to ``UI_DRAWING_GPU_drawLine`` (see :ref:`section_drawings_cco`), except that the drawing consists in decoding the string first (to optionally apply a complex layout manager), and then calling the Graphics Engine's software algorithms to draw the string.

 Theoretically, the weak drawer should let the font drawer handle the font instead of calling the software drawer directly.
-However the MicroUI C Module takes advantage of the define ``LLUI_FONT_CUSTOM_FORMATS``: as it is not set, the C Module bypasses the indirection to the font drawer, and as a consequence the implementation of the weak function only consists in calling the Graphics Engine's software algorithm (basic string layouter, see :ref:`section_font_languages` and software drawings).
+However the MicroUI C Module takes advantage of the define ``UI_FEATURE_FONT_CUSTOM_FORMATS``: as it is not set, the C Module bypasses the indirection to the font drawer, and as a consequence the implementation of the weak function only consists in calling the Graphics Engine's software algorithm (basic string layouter, see :ref:`section_font_languages` and software drawings).
 This tip reduces the footprint and the CPU usage.

-An implementation of a third-party complex layouter can optionally take advantage of the define ``LLUI_FONT_CUSTOM_FORMATS``.
+An implementation of a third-party complex layouter can optionally take advantage of the define ``UI_FEATURE_FONT_CUSTOM_FORMATS``.
-The following diagrams illustrate the drawing of a string with or without taking advantage of the define ``LLUI_FONT_CUSTOM_FORMATS`` (respectively *default* and *optimized* implementation).
+The following diagrams illustrate the drawing of a string with or without taking advantage of the define ``UI_FEATURE_FONT_CUSTOM_FORMATS`` (respectively *default* and *optimized* implementation).

 .. tabs::